-A good supervisor could leave you feeling like a doctoral degree was definitely worth it, while a bad supervisor could make the whole process unnecessarily difficult, draining and stressful.
+A good supervisor could leave you feeling like a doctoral degree was definitely worth it.
+A difficult supervisor, on the other hand, could make the whole process feel harder and more stressful.

-Ask them as much as you can, like whether the supervisor gave good feedback, was reliable, could be approached with problems and offered support and clear guidance when needed.
+Ask them as much as you can.
+For example, try to find out whether the supervisor gave good feedback, was reliable, could be approached with problems and offered support when needed.

 PhDs last several years

 Carrying on from the last point, if you don't have a good experience with your PhD (e.g. if you have a bad supervisor), you could end up spending several years in a position that you're not enjoying.

 Also, if you go on to pursue a career that isn't related to your doctorate, the years you've spent on the degree could put you at a disadvantage when you start applying for jobs.
 During the years you've spent studying, other job applicants could have been working and gaining experience.

 But, having said that, if you do intend to go into a career that's directly linked to your PhD, the fact that the degree lasts several years would instead be an advantage.
 They might well end up being the best years of your education so far.

 At such a high level of education, PhDs can be challenging for a lot of reasons.
 There will be tough deadlines to meet and complex projects to complete.
 On top of this, you'll be expected to finish your work to a very high standard.

 As well as being high-pressured, PhDs can also feel like quite isolating experiences at times.
 A lot of your research will likely be done independently, maybe in a library, lab or from home.
 This can take its toll.

 Your uni's student union might also put on social events for PhD students, which would be great opportunities to meet others who are going through the same thing.If you struggle with your mental health at any time during your studies, please reach out for help when needed.